paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-101-national-fish-habitat-conservation-through-partnerships.md

 ### Statutory Notes

-#### References in Text
+#### Amendments
-The Federal Advisory Committee Act, referred to in text, is Pub.
-L. 92–463, Oct.
-6, 1972, 86 Stat.
-770, which was set out in the Appendix to Title 5, Government Organization and Employees, and was substantially repealed and restated in chapter 10 (§ 1001 et seq.) of Title 5 by Pub.
-L. 117–286, §§ 3(a), 7, Dec.
-27, 2022, 136 Stat.
-4197, 4361.
-For disposition of sections of the Act into chapter 10 of Title 5, see Disposition Table preceding [section 101 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section101&num=0&edition=prelim).
+2024—Pub.
+L. 118–198 substituted “Chapter 10 of title 5 (commonly known as the ‘Federal Advisory Committee Act’),” for “The Federal Advisory Committee Act (5 U.S.C.
+App.)” in introductory provisions.

 <a id="section-8212"></a>
 ## § 8212.
 Funding
 **(a) Authorization of appropriations**

-(1) **Fish habitat conservation projects** — There is authorized to be appropriated to the Secretary $7,200,000 for each of fiscal years 2021 through 2025 to provide funds for fish habitat conservation projects approved under [section 8205(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section8205/f&num=0&edition=prelim), of which 5 percent is authorized only for projects carried out by Indian Tribes.
+(1) **Fish habitat Partnerships and conservation projects** — There is authorized to be appropriated to the Secretary $7,200,000 for each of fiscal years 2021 through 2030 to provide funds for Partnership operations under [section 8204 of this title](./chapter-101-national-fish-habitat-conservation-through-partnerships.md#section-8204) and fish habitat conservation projects approved under [section 8205(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section8205/f&num=0&edition=prelim), of which 5 percent is authorized only for projects carried out by Indian Tribes.

-(2) **Administrative and planning expenses** — There is authorized to be appropriated to the Secretary for each of fiscal years 2021 through 2025 an amount equal to 5 percent of the amount appropriated for the applicable fiscal year pursuant to paragraph (1)—
+(2) **Administrative and planning expenses** — There is authorized to be appropriated to the Secretary for each of fiscal years 2021 through 2030 an amount equal to 5 percent of the amount appropriated for the applicable fiscal year pursuant to paragraph (1)—

   (A) for administrative and planning expenses under this chapter; and

   (B) to carry out [section 8209 of this title](./chapter-101-national-fish-habitat-conservation-through-partnerships.md#section-8209).

-(3) **Technical and scientific assistance** — There is authorized to be appropriated for each of fiscal years 2021 through 2025 to carry out, and provide technical and scientific assistance under, [section 8206 of this title](./chapter-101-national-fish-habitat-conservation-through-partnerships.md#section-8206)—
+(3) **Technical and scientific assistance** — There is authorized to be appropriated for each of fiscal years 2021 through 2030 to carry out, and provide technical and scientific assistance under, [section 8206 of this title](./chapter-101-national-fish-habitat-conservation-through-partnerships.md#section-8206)—

   (A) $400,000 to the Secretary for use by the United States Fish and Wildlife Service;